robsann/robsann/README.md

 ## AutoBlue MS17-010 Python 3 Fix

 Here is a suggestion to address the issue related to `bytes` and `str` types when running the AutoBlue MS17-010 exploit on Python 3.
-You can access the solution by clicking [here](https://github.com/robsann/AutoBlue-MS17-010-python3-fix).
+You can access the suggestions by clicking [here](https://github.com/robsann/AutoBlue-MS17-010-python3-fix).

 ## Useful Shell Scripts